lucacarniato/PredictChurningCustomers/README.md

     + A data preprocessing pipeline is built, removing the outliers identified in the previous step and standardizing each feature.
     + Highly correlated features are removed, identifing highly correleted feature pairs
     + Highly multicollinear features are removed, estimating the variance inflation factor

 + In Section 3, XGBoost is used as a model for predicting churned/not churned customers.
 Model hyperparameters are searched as follow:
     + An objective function is defined.
 The objective function computes the average value of the cross-validation score on the training dataset, using the negative log loss as a scoring metric
+    + Being the dataset strongly imbalanced, the minority class is oversampled using SMOTE and the majority class randomly undersampled.
+This process is repeated on each train set of the cross validation fold.
 	+ The maximum value of the objective function is searched using the Bayesian framework Optuna [https://optuna.org/]
-    + On the test dataset, the recall value is 0.927
+    + On the test dataset, the recall value is 0.9490